AAF20/Self-Unaware_Adversarial_Multi-Armed_Bandits_with_Switching_Costs/README.md

 m-file and all the required functions to run PBOA-SC algorithm: The parameters can be set according to the setting provided in the paper.

+## Abstract
+We study a family of multi-armed bandit (MAB) problems, wherein, not only the player cannot observe the reward on the played arm (\emph{self-unaware player}), but also it incurs switching costs when shifting to a new arm.
+We study two cases:
+In Case 1, at each round the player is able to either \emph{play} or \emph{observe} the chosen arm, but not both.
+In Case 2, the player can choose an arm to play, and at the same round, choose another arm to observe.
+In both cases, the player incurs a (potentially time-varying) cost for consecutive arm switching due to playing or observing the arms.
+We propose two novel online learning-based algorithms each addressing one of the aforementioned MAB problems.
+We theoretically prove that the proposed algorithms for Case 1 and Case 2, achieve sublinear regret of $O(\sqrt[4]{KT^3\ln K})$, and $O(\sqrt[3]{(K-1)T^2\ln K})$, respectively, where the latter regret bound is order-optimal in time, $K$ is the number of arms, and $T$ is the total number of rounds.
+In Case 2, we extend the player's capability to multiple $m\!>\!1$ observations and show that more observations do not necessarily improve the regret bound due to incurring switching costs.
+However, we derive an upper bound for switching cost as $c\!\leq\!1/\sqrt[3]{m^2}$ for which the regret bound is improved as the number of observations increases.
+Finally, through this study we found that a generalized version of our approach gives an interesting sublinear regret upper bound result of $\tilde{O}\left(T^{\frac{s+1}{s+2}}\right)$ for any self-unaware bandit player with $s$ number of binary decision dilemma before taking the action.
+To further validate and complement the theoretical findings, we conduct extensive performance evaluations over synthetic data constructed by non-stochastic MAB environment simulations, and wireless spectrum measurement data collected in real-world experiment.

+$e^{i \pi} = -1$

 ### Algorithm 1:Play-OR-Observe with Switching Costs (PORO-SC)

 <img width="484" alt="Screen Shot 2021-08-05 at 9 13 04 AM" src="https://user-images.githubusercontent.com/75192031/128355829-f8b31cea-761c-471c-a406-64adc239ec67.png">